-- ¼ teaspoon turmeric , OPTIONAL - helps to give the puddings a nice yellow colour.
+- ¼ teaspoon ground turmeric , OPTIONAL - helps to give the puddings a slightly yellow colour.

-- scant ½ teaspoon dijon mustard , ¼ teaspoon of Kala Namak can be used instead if you prefer but mustard gives the best flavour.
+- scant ½ teaspoon dijon mustard , or ¼ teaspoon of Kala Namak (I think mustard gives the best flavour)

 - ¾ teaspoon apple cider vinegar

-- In a jug, combine the mustard, apple cider vinegar, aquafaba and water and whisk them together.
+- In another bowl or jug, combine the mustard, apple cider vinegar, aquafaba, and water and whisk them together.

 - Pour the combined liquids into the dry ingredients and whisk together until smooth and bubbly.
-Pour into a jug to make pouring quick and easy, then leave to rest for 10 minutes.
+Pour into a jug to make pouring quick and easy, then leave to rest while you proceed with the next step.

-- Cook the puddings for at least 30 minutes, but maybe up to 35 or 40 minutes until really golden and crispy and until the insides have dried out to your liking.
-I like them a little gooey inside and 30 minutes will get them there.
-If you prefer them drying let them cook a little longer.
-Do not open the oven door, not even for a quick peek until you are past 25 minutes of cooking.
+- Cook the puddings for at least 30 minutes, or up to 40 minutes for more dried-out, crispy puddings.
+I like them a little gooey inside and 30 minutes is about right.
+If you prefer them dryer again, turn the oven right down and let them cook a bit longer.
+Do not open the oven door, not even for a quick peek until you are at least past 25 minutes of cooking.